silvernine209/edm_generator/README.md

 * etc.

 ## Feature Engineering
 As explained in "Dataset Used" section, adding Classical music into the training data can be treated as a feature engineering since ultimate goal of this project is to generate new EDM music that is not just replicas of training data while having a smooth mix of patterns from training dataset.
-Intent of adding Classical music was to create a fluidic EDM music, and following feature engineering was done to maximize this effect.
+Intent of adding Classical music was to create a fluid EDM music, and following feature engineering was done to maximize this effect.

 **Firstly,** different instruments that carries melodies within same song were added together.
 By **adding vectors of different instruments**, I was able to generate just one vector that carried all melodies/patterns per song without having to throw away any information to comply with rigid input shape of LSTM architecture.
 ![Instrument Addition](img/vector_addition.PNG)